hannotify/hanno.codes/_posts/2024-09-17-java-23-has-arrived.md

 if (roomSize >= -128 && roomSize < 127) {
     byte r = (byte) roomSize;
-    // safe to use r
+    // now it's safe to use r
 }
 ```